1868 impeachment managers investigation: Before the adjournment of the impeachment trial

-James Legate testified that Perry Fuller had told him that, if impeachment failed, Salmon Chase (the chief Justice of the United States, who acted as the trial’s presiding officer) would run a third-party campaign for the presidency.
+James Legate testified that Perry Fuller had told him that, if impeachment failed, Salmon Chase (the chief Justice of the United States, who acted as the trial's presiding officer) would run a third-party campaign for the presidency.
 He also said that the raising of money for a potential Chase presidential bid was being used as a front for establishing a fund to support the acquittal of Johnson.

 Among the other individuals interviewed was Thomas Ewing Jr.

 Much evidence implicated Senator Samuel C. Pomeroy, who had voted to convict, in possible corruption.
 Butler attempted to ignore this evidence, however.
 The investigation uncovered evidence that there had been discussions of bribes for votes to convict.
 It was discovered during the investigation that Kansas Senator Pomeroy, who voted for conviction, had written a letter to Johnson's postmaster general seeking a $40,000 bribe for Pomeroy's acquittal vote along with three or four others in his caucus.

-Woolley became a central focus of Butler’s from the first day of the trial.
+Woolley became a central focus of Butler's from the first day of the trial.
 The impeachment managers sought to hear from Woolley, who kept giving changing excuses for inability to come before them.
-Among the matters they had questions for Woolley about was $10,000 that he had received from a deputy collector of internal revenue in New York named Sheridan Shook.
+Among the matters they had questions for Woolley about was $10,000 that he had received from Sheridan Shook, a deputy collector of internal revenue in New York.
 Woolley had withdrawn the money in $1,000 bills, which drew suspicion.
-When he appeared himself, Sheridan Shook answered very few questions in his testimony before the committee, and many of his answers were seen as nonsensical.
+When he appeared himself, Shook answered very few questions in his testimony before the committee, and many of his answers were seen as nonsensical.
 Other witnesses on this matter had feigned ignorance or had been otherwise evasive in their answers to questions.
-On the evening of March 25, Nehemiah G. Ordway (the sargeant at arms of the House) took custody of Woolley and brought him before the House on March 26.
+On the evening of March 25, Nehemiah G. Ordway (the sergeant at arms of the House) took custody of Woolley and brought him before the House on March 26.
 However, Woolley's appearance was interrupted that day by a recess so that congressmen could attend the Senate impeachment trial vote that day.

 The committee submitted a report on their preliminary findings on May 26, hours before the Senate met again to vote on articles of impeachment.
 While some senators attempted to get the trial to adjourn until the end of June to allow the impeachment managers more time to investigate before the vote.
 This was rejected because few others believed that the allegations could be proven.
 The Senate voted identically on the second and third articles of impeachment, again by 32–21 votes before voting to adjourn sine die.